Gabrieladg22/gabrieladg22/README.md

 ## Hi there 👋 I'm Gabriela Diaz

-I'm an Environmental Engineering graduate with a background in program management, staffing, and quality control.
+I'm an Environmental Engineering with a background in program management, staffing, and quality control.
 While I started my career outside of tech, I’ve always had a passion for problem-solving and I discovered that coding allows me to tackle real-world challenges in a more dynamic and impactful way.

 My passion for technology and efficiency led me to transition into software development and complete a coding bootcamp, where I built hands-on experience in: